Best Guide For Building A Reliable Short Film Budget For Beginners

-So if you are an independent filmmaker still learning about the craft of filmmaking, the first thing you should do before saying action is to plan out the whole course of the production to ensure nothing goes wrong before the cameras start rolling.
+So, if you’re a budding independent filmmaker, the first thing you need do before taking action is map out the entire course of the production to guarantee that nothing goes wrong before the cameras start rolling.

 Draft A Production Schedule

-Something I learned from film school, that works 90% of the time when scheduling is, to shoot 3-5 pages of the screenplay will require a full day of shooting.
+Examine the screenplay to determine how many days are required to complete the job.
+When it comes to timing, something I learned in film school that works 90% of the time is that shooting 3-5 pages of the screenplay will require a full day of shooting.

-Now, this all depends on whether or not there are location changes during the day.
-If you have more than three location changes in a day, that could put you behind schedule even before shooting.
+This, of course, is contingent on whether or not there are any location changes throughout the day.
+If you have more than three location changes in a single day, you may already be behind schedule before you start shooting.

 Figure Out The Equipment Costs

-For those who will be renting filmmaking gear like the camera, lenses, lights, audio equipment, and other filmmaking materials, you need your production schedule to figure out how many days are needed for all the gear.
+For individuals who will be renting filmmaking equipment such as cameras, lenses, lights, audio equipment, and other materials, a production schedule is required to determine how many days are required for all of the equipment.